 If your lumbar support is too high, it puts pressure on the muscles, nerves, and blood vessels in that area of your back.
 This can cause an uncomfortable pressure point and can cut off circulation to certain muscles, leading to pain.
 It can also hurt your lower back, as it can twist without support.

-Proper lumbar support is an important part of sitting in an office chair, particularly if you’re sitting in it for more than two or three hours a day.
+Proper lumbar support position is an important part of sitting in an office chair, particularly if you’re sitting in it for more than two or three hours a day.
 Even with a consistent transition between sitting and standing throughout the day – which we recommend – a chair with poor lumbar support can lead to back pain and poor posture causing more pain.